 We try to visit a lot of different areas, but areas with a better bloom may be visited more often.

-The data in the graph is averaged out over a couple of days, to show the actual daily bloom count in the graph, click on the legend on the right until only one is active (black).
+The data in the graph are averaged out over a couple of days, to show the actual daily bloom count in the graph, click on the legend on the right until only one is active (black).

 With only one selected bars will pop up representing the daily bloom count.

 Warning this is the archive and does NOT represent actual bloom